 All RADF grants in the Toowoomba region must reflect the classification ‘community regional partnerships that celebrate place’.
 RADF in the Toowoomba Region encourages innovative and energising cultural and arts projects where artists, communities and Council work together in their locale or in partnership with another community, to achieve enhanced outcomes from RADF grants.

 Community ‘place based’ projects will be identified, discussed, endorsed and prioritised by residents and interested people for inclusion on a local placed based grants projects priority list at Council-facilitated community meetings held annually in March/April.
-Each community meeting will form a local working group (see information about local working groups in the next information slider) to develop and submit its expression of interest (EOI) for RADF funding for the district’s priority 1 ‘placed based’ project.
+Each community meeting will form a local working group to develop and submit its expression of interest (EOI) for RADF funding for the district’s priority 1 ‘placed based’ project.
 Each local working group will elect a member of their group to act as chair and to represent their group on the RADF Committee.
 The relevant Community Liaison Officer (CLO) will assist the Local Working Group with its EOI and the RADF committee representative will chair the meetings.